MrFostoq/containerized-apps/README.md

-# 🐳 Containerized Applications Portfolio
+# 🐳 Containerized Applications

 Welcome to my **Containerized Applications** repository!
-This project showcases my proficiency in containerizing applications, setting up CI/CD pipelines, and deploying to cloud environments.
+This project showcases my proficiency in containerizing applications, Setting up and deploying applications in cloud environments.